know what information it holds

 In common with other entities, the council is also required to keep records for tax and employment purposes.

-More information about our archives team can be found here.
+More information about our Corporate Records and Archives can be found here.